How a Licensed Psychotherapist Can Help Adults in Newbury Park, CA ?

 How do I know if I need a psychotherapist in Newbury Park?

-If stress, anxiety, or relationship patterns are interfering with your daily life, therapy can help.
-You do not have to wait until things fall apart.
+If stress, anxiety, or relationship challenges are affecting your daily life, therapy can offer support, tools, and a path toward feeling more grounded and connected.
+You don’t have to wait until things feel overwhelming to reach out.

 Is therapy confidential?